Researchers found that sexual education led to improved health knowledge and decreased teen pregnancy rates in the following year.

-The Stanford Center on Global Poverty and Development welcomes nominations from Stanford faculty for visitors from leading academic and research-oriented organizations for periods from one quarter to one year.
+The Stanford Center on Global Poverty and Development welcomes nominations from Center faculty affiliates for visitors from leading academic and research-oriented organizations for periods from one quarter to one year.

 Visitors are provided with office space in the John A. and Cynthia Fry Gunn Building and have many opportunities for intellectual exchange with Center faculty affiliates and the broader Stanford research community.